RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

 For _face_detect.py_,_face_alignment.py_ , and _add_mask_one.py_  you can open each code file and see how many code lines were.
 For _render.pyx_ , we had to modify _line #57_ by replacing _numpy.empty()_ with _numpy.zeros()_.
 This small change in line #57 helped us to stop getting the noisy masked images.
 Please note that  _numpy.empty()_  is a "speed up" method while _numpy.zeros() is a  "no speed up" method.

 To run the face_detection_alignment_masking code on Compute Canada, please do the following :...

+	-Run the batch file for face detection cd ~/scratch && sbatch face_detect_github.sh

+	-Run the batch file for face alignment cd ~/scratch && sbatch face_alignment_github.sh

+	-Run the batch file for face masking cd ~/scratch && sbatch example_add_mask_one_github.sh

+Note:

+	If you want to mask any other dataset, then you only need to remove the existing folders at the following dataset directory and then move your new dataset folders to the dataset directory:
+		/project/6003167/EECE571_2022/MaskedFaceRecognition_CNN/Github/EECE571L-MaskedFaceDetection-CNN/Code/Feature_extractor/Face_masking/FaceX-Zoo/face_sdk/api_usage/test_images/dataset

 *For testing the VGG-19 model,the following actions are taken:
 - Two datasets of unseen idenitiy images, one unmaksed and other masked, are fed to the test code.
 - The code computes the accuracy per identity class and the overall accuracy.

 To run the test code on Compute Canada, please do the following :...

+	-Run the batch file to test the model cd ~/scratch && sbatch test_accuracy_github.sh

+Note:

+	The current batch file tests the re-trained VGG-19 model on unmasked test dataset.
+Please change “Test0” to “Test1” in thre data directory “- - dataDir” at line 26 of the  test_accuracy_github.sh  if you want to test the model on the masked test dataset.